robcrocombe/cgs-emf-gen/README.md

-# pacs-emf-gen
+# cgs-emf-gen
-A generator for use in testing my project for Advanced Computer Science
+A generator for use in testing [Code Generation Service](https://github.com/robcrocombe/code-generation-service)